eFuels for Cars and Trucks

 A joint letter to European decision-makers, signed by around 120 companies and associations as well as more than 90 scientists, also shows: Industry and scientific community agree that all climate-neutral options for action must be used in heavy goods transport.

-Introducing a voluntary accounting system for renewable fuels
+Introduction of a voluntary crediting system for renewable fuels

-An option to offset the remaining CO2 emission is the introduction of a so-called crediting system for the renewable fuels, which has been developed on behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi).
-Here, manufacturers can purchase credits from renewable fuel producers to reduce the carbon footprint of new vehicles.
-Advantages and cost estimations are conducted in this study.
-Switzerland will introduce a voluntary crediting system for OEMs from 2025 onward.
+One way of offsetting the remaining CO2 emissions is to introduce a so-called crediting system for renewable fuels, which was developed on behalf of the Federal Ministry for Economic Affairs and Energy (BMWi).
+Here, manufacturers can purchase credits from the producers of renewable fuels in order to reduce the CO2 footprint of new vehicles.
+Benefits and cost estimates are carried out in this study.
+Switzerland will introduce a voluntary crediting system for OEMs from 2025.

 A crediting system for renewable fuels:

-- would offer more climate neutral choices for customers such as hybrid vehicles,
+- More climate-neutral choices for customers, such as hybrid vehicles

-- would lead to more CO2 reduction in comparison to electric vehicles only,
+- a higher CO2 reduction compared to purely electric vehicles

-- is a first step towards a holistic life cycle assessment of vehicles,
+- a first step towards a holistic life cycle analysis

-- retains responsibilities, limitations, and sustainability criteria of the fuel industry,
+- compliance with the responsibilities, restrictions and sustainability criteria of the fuel industry

-- is based on established procedures and institutions to verify fuel amounts,
+- established procedures and official bodies to verify fuel volumes

-- offers more solutions and a safety net for the automotive industry – but also for the climate.
+- more solutions and flexibility for the automotive industry

 Position papers